Upgrading a Data Pipeline for a Fleet of 1,500+ Edge Devices

 That meant:

-In parallel, I designed and implemented a new architecture optimized for real-time ingestion, transformation, storage, and visualization at scale.
-The goal was not a like-for-like rewrite, but a simpler system with clear boundaries and fewer moving parts.
+In parallel, I designed and implemented a new architecture optimized for real-time ingestion and visualization at scale.
+The goal was not a file-by-file rewrite, but a simpler system with clear boundaries and fewer moving parts.

 We transitioned from the legacy ETL setup to a pipeline built on the Elastic stack, allowing us to migrate incrementally while keeping the business running.